giavinh79/Plop/README.md

 ## Practices

-Coding styles enforced by Prettier config (found in .prettierrc files in root folders).
+*Coding styles* enforced by Prettier config (found in .prettierrc files in root folders).
+*Naming scheme:* Camel case for JS functions/variables, hyphen delimiters for URLs, server endpoints, and CSS class selectors, and finally snake case for DB column and table names (there may be code discrepancies in which I hope to fix sometime)